 Collector and researcher specialized in Byzantine coins

-Strictly speaking, Andreas Urs Sommer (*1972) is Professor for Philosophy, internationally recognized expert on Nietzsche, and, since 2014, head of The Nietzsche Commentary of the Heidelberg Academy of Sciences.
+Strictly speaking, Andreas Urs Sommer (*1972) is Professor for Philosophy with a research focus on philosophy of culture at the University of Freiburg, internationally recognized expert on Nietzsche, and, since 2014, head of The Nietzsche Commentary of the Heidelberg Academy of Sciences.
 In this capacity, he was awarded several prizes for his research, including La lunette d’or of the Swiss Academy for Humanities and Social Sciences as well as the Friedrich Nietzsche Prize of the German Federal State of Saxony-Anhalt.

 However, philosophy constitutes only one element of the academic research of Andreas Sommer.
 He is currently regarded one of the most distinguished collectors of Byzantine coins, having started this activity when he was still a schoolboy.
 Likewise as a pupil, he wrote his first scientific article for the Schweizer Münzblätter.

-His list of publications currently* spans 65 pages, encompassing 77 articles and books on numismatic topics.
-The German collectors know Andreas Sommer mainly through his publication on the coins of the Byzantine Empire that has replaced the English-speaking Sear as the standard work of reference in Germany.
+His list of publications currently* spans 71 pages, encompassing 85 articles and books on numismatic topics.
+German collectors know Andreas Sommer mainly through his publication on the coins of the Byzantine Empire that has replaced the English-speaking Sear as the standard work of reference in Germany.

 In 1992, Andreas Sommer was awarded the Eligius-Prize of the German Numismatic Society, and in 2007, he won the Vreneli-Prize of the World Money Fair.